Buying A Home Is One Of The Most Important Decisions You’ll Make In Life

 Most lenders will require you to pay mortgage insurance if you are borrowing more than 80 per cent of the property’s value.

 The mortgage industry is a wide, wondrous world with a language all of its own.
 One of the many acronyms bandied about is ‘LVR’, which stands for ‘loan-to-valuation ratio’.
 Here’s what it means.
-In the simplest terms, the LVR is the percentage of the property’s value, as assessed by the lender, that your loan equates to.
+The LVR is the percentage of the property’s value, as assessed by the lender, that your loan equates to.
 So, if the property you want to purchase is valued at $500,000, and you need to borrow $400,000 to pay for it, the loan is 80 per cent of the property value, making your LVR 80 per cent

 Refinancing a loan can take advantage of lower interest rates to bring down the overall cost of servicing a loan.
 But it’s not always the best, or the only, option.